Journey by rail to Manchester and travel by mini-coach to York, Chatsworth House, The Peak District, and more timeless destinations.

 You head off in the early evening to your overnight stop in York.

-You spend this morning in York.
+You have the choice to spend your whole day in York or come with us on a day trip around the nearby sights.
 You can visit a chocolate museum, find out about the Vikings, or even just stroll around the ancient walls.

 Around midday, you leave York and head to Goathland.
 This town was used in the Harry Potter movies and is situated in one of the largest expanses of heather moorland in the UK.